opensource111111/tekken-8-mod-manager/README.md

 ## Latest_Update
 Right now I have completed what I want to do with making the mod manager.
-Im alway open to suggestions and improvement for the program.
+I might put out more updates if any new ideas come along.
+I'm always open to suggestions and improvement to the program.
+Thank you.

 ### 8th June 2024
 1. Changed sys.platform == "the platform string" to sys.platfom.startswith("the platform string")